-'I have been crucified with the Messiah; and it is no longer I who live, but it is the Messiah who lives in me.
+'I have been crucified with Christ; and it is no longer I who live, but it is Christ who lives in me.
 And the life I now live in the flesh I live by the faith of the Son of God, loving me and giving himself for me' (Galatians 2:19-20).

-'May I never boast of anything except the cross of our Lord Jesus the Messiah, by which the world has been crucified to me, and I to the world' (Galatians 6:14).
+'May I never boast of anything except the cross of our Lord Jesus Christ, by which the world has been crucified to me, and I to the world' (Galatians 6:14).